 Use with salt water is permissible provided the equipment is thoroughly cleaned with fresh water after each use.
 The service life of the equipment may be shortened due to the effects of corrosion, and is not covered under warranty.

 To reduce galvanic corrosion, it is highly suggested to use galvanic isolator kits between the monitor & mounting flange.
-Order Part # Z-G4A150 (4") or Z-G3A150 (3").
+Order Part # Z-G4A150 (4").

 3.4 VARIOUS MODELS AND TERMS